 The cheapest option is to DIY.
 For that, you can prepare a mask using ingredients like egg yolk, yoghurt, coconut oil, almond oil, argan oil, avocados and milk.
 Once you mix it up, it’ll form a paste that you can apply on your head for 15-20 minutes, after which you can rinse it off with your shampoo.

 Protein treatment for hair is a good idea if your hair’s suffering from protein deficiency.
 You can perform a test at home to find out if the hair loss is truly due to proteins or lack of moisture.
 In any case, it’s best to get the advice of a medical professional before proceeding with any kind of treatment.
-Sure a protein treatment for hair can help, but if you use too much of it, it can also harm your hair.
+However, be careful as too much of it can also harm your hair.